ivorivetta/seastate/README.md

 # Seastate
+** Feel free to mention and feature requests, additional APIs and unexpected behaviors in the issues tab
 ## Summary
 Collect ocean measurement data based on location and timeframe

 **Features**
 - Closest active station is selected for each measurement
 - Reaches into secondary historical archives when required
-- Returns pandas dataframe compatible lists
+- Returns pandas dataframe compatible dictionaries
 - Available measurements: Tide, wind, water temp, air temp, air pressure, conductivity and swell information
 - Datasources: NOAA NDBC, NOAA Tides and Currents